-In a world that seems to be constantly telling you to become something you’re not, I believe in everything that you already are.
+In a world that seems to be constantly telling you to be someone you’re not, I believe in everything that you already are.

 unapologetically you: embracing the lifestyle, work, relationships and play that make you the “youest” you that you possibly can be.